-Providers that order or perform drug testing should carefully review BCBSNM Medical policy MED207.154.
-Medical policies are updated regularly, so visit BCBSNM's website, BCBSNM.com/provider, often for the most up-to-date medical policy information.
-Medical policies can be found by visiting the Standards and Requirements section of our website.
+Providers that order or perform drug testing should carefully review BCBSNM Medical Policy MED207.154.
+Medical policies are updated regularly, so it is important to visit BCBSNM's website, BCBSNM.com/provider, often for the most up-to-date medical policy information.
+Medical policies can be found by visiting the Medical Policy page in the Standards and Requirements section of our website.